alexanderlarsen/Saneject/README.md

 ### Binding API

-To start binding dependencies, create a new custom `Scope` and use one of the following `Bind` methods to start a fluent builder.
+To start binding dependencies, create a custom `Scope` and use one of the following `Bind` methods to start a fluent builder.

+Bindings are shape-specific: single-value bindings won’t resolve collection (list/array) fields, and collection bindings won’t resolve single fields.
+The system validates these mismatches automatically and reports them during injection.

+You can bind dependencies in three ways, depending on how you want injection to work:

+- **Bind by interface**: Matches any component that implements the interface.
+- **Bind by concrete type**: Matches only components of that exact class.
+- **Bind an interface to a specific concrete type**: Ensures that only components of a specific type are used to fulfill an interface.

 #### Component Bindings